-When you meet Danielle, ask her how the heck they came up with the name Ghengis Barbie?
+When you meet Danielle, ask her… How the heck did Ghengis Barbie come up with its name?
 What’s up with the pink bell?
 Will you play some guitar for me?

 Danielle Kuhlmannhas traveled the world, performing in symphony orchestras and chamber music concerts throughout North America, Europe, the Middle East, Asia and Australia.
 After growing up in Seattle, Washington, she completed her undergraduate studies with Jerome Ashby at the Juilliard School and pursued graduate studies at Rice University with Bill VerMeulen.
 She has performed with the New York Philharmonic, Seattle Symphony, Houston Symphony, Cincinnati Symphony, Colorado Symphony, Brooklyn Philharmonic, American Ballet Theater and the Orchestra of St. Luke’s.
 An avid interpreter of new music, she is Principal Horn of the American Composers Orchestra, and performs regularly with Metropolis Ensemble and the International Contemporary Ensemble (ICE).
 She has been a featured soloist with the Seattle and Manila Symphony Orchestras and the River Oaks Chamber Orchestra.
 In addition to classical performances, Ms. Kuhlmann can be heard playing various television, video game and major motion picture soundtracks.